 What vaccines are approved?

-Following thorough scientific reviews for safety and efficacy, Health Canada has approved two vaccines for use in Canada: The currently approved vaccines as of today are:
+Following thorough scientific reviews for safety and efficacy, Health Canada has approved four vaccines for use in Canada: The currently approved vaccines as of today are:

 Who can receive the vaccine?